 The project’s two towers anchor the site on the east and west, with each planned and configured as three pinwheeling legs around a central elevator core.
-The towers are aligned on the site to optimize views and solar shading, as well as allow for the large multipurpose hall to span the area between the structures.
-This connection also helps create a relationship and orientation in the tower masses that helps unify the complex.
+The towers are sited to optimize views and solar shading, as well as allow for the large multipurpose hall to span the area between the structures.
+This connection creates a relationship and orientation in the tower masses to unify the complex.

 The hotel tower has multiple two-level atriums that rotate around the elevator core, creating internal light wells and providing movement in the overall massing.
-Guest corridors terminate in glass facades as well, providing additional views and connections outdoors.
-The hotel facade is expressed with undulating reveals along the glass faces with solid, tapered end walls to frame the mass.
+At the end of the guestroom corridors, windows offer daylight and additional views of the surrounding site, which aid in orientation.
+The hotel facade is expressed with undulating reveals along the glass faces, with solid, tapered end walls to frame the mass.

 The apartment tower has linear slots along the intersecting three wings running the height of the tower to bring light into the core.
 Here, the glass façade has a weave of undulating forms that, again, bring movement to the mass and are framed by solid, tapering end walls.